MICHELE R. BUZON

 My research has focused on investigating these issues at the site of Tombos.
-I have explored the biological and cultural consequences of contact between the ancient Nubian and Egyptian populations during the colonial New Kingdom period through the Third Intermediate and Napatan periods at Tombos, located in northern Sudan.
-In collaboration with Stuart Tyson Smith, we have recovered over 200 individuals from the Tombos site dating to this period.
+I have explored the biological and cultural consequences of contact between the ancient Nubian and Egyptian populations during the Egyptian colonial New Kingdom period through the Third Intermediate and Napatan periods at Tombos, located in northern Sudan.
+In collaboration with Stuart Tyson Smith, we have recovered over 200 individuals from the Tombos site dating to these periods.

-Fieldwork at Tombos focused on the Third Intermediate and Napatan period tombs in 2010 and 2011 uncovered more than 100 individuals.
+Fieldwork at Tombos has continued since 2000.
 Analysis of burials indicates continued use of Egyptian and Nubian features, with the presence of Nubian-style tumulus graves and Egyptian-style pyramid tombs.
 Analysis of human skeletal remains and burial features from the recent NSF project is ongoing.
 With support from Purdue University, excavations in the tumulus cemetery will continue in 2020.